Four Bungalows: The St. Louis school

 The school is a high school up to the tenth grade.
 The school itself boasts of cent percent results almost every year.
 The school is a convent run by the nuns of the Carmelite order. the building is composed of a three-story structure which is L-shaped.
 In the 1970s, the school was just being built.
 At that time, the building consisted of only the ground floor.
 As funds floored in, the authorities managed to build it is into what it is today.

 It is a government funded school, and is host to voting during the time of elections.

 Kokilaben Dhirubhai Ambani Hospital & Medical Research Centre

 The hospital is named after Kokilaben Ambani, wife of industrialist Dhirubhai Ambani, who was the founder of Reliance Industries.
 The Hospital is located at Four Bungalows signal next to Kamdhenu shopping mall.

 Ratan Nagar

 Ratan Nagar is the first road heading westwards towards Seven bungalows and is the first road towards the Four Bungalows market, from the main signal.
-Most notable places one would come across here is a poultry cum butcher shop Aziz Boiler.
+One of the most notable places in the area is a poultry butcher shop, Aziz Boiler.